SherineAwad/Ribofilio/README.md

 ## Pipeline

-To run our pipeline on either our data in Datasets or your own data, use:
+To run our pipeline on either our data in data directory or your own data, use:

      snakemake --cores --use-conda